 Following IV administration to patients, carfilzomib is rapidly cleared from the systemic circulation with a half-life < 1 hour and a clearance that is higher than hepatic blood flow.
 There is no systemic accumulation of carfilzomib after repeat doses.
 Exposure to carfilzomib increases dose-proportionally in the therapeutic dosage tested.
 No apparent effect of renal dysfunction on PK of carfilzomib has been noted to date.
 Carfilzomib is extensively metabolised to inactive products primarily via peptidase cleavage and epoxide hydrolysis.
 Following administration of carfilzomib at doses ranging from 15 to 36 mg/m2 to patients with haematological malignancies and solid tumors, inhibition of the CT-L activity of the proteasome in PBMCs averaged approximately 85%.
-Recovery of proteasome activity in PBMCs was not complete on Day 8 of the dosing cycle, suggesting a prolonged period of proteasome inhibition by carfilzomib between weeks of dosing.
-Near complete recovery of proteasome activity was observed in peripheral white blood cells between cycles.
+Recovery of proteasome activity in PBMCs was not complete on Day 8 of the dosing cycle, suggesting a prolonged period of proteasome activity was observed in peripheral white blood cells between cycles.